excelenz/Address.io/README.md

 ![Logo](/app/src/addressio.png)

-This project is built with React, and uses a Flask Server as a Rest API to store the data in a locally stored SQLlite database.
+This project is built with React, and uses a Flask Server as a REST API to store the data in a locally stored SQLlite database.

 The user can add, edit, and remove people to the address book.
 They can also add, edit, and remove organisations.